learn-co-curriculum/python-p3-conditional-statements/README.md

 ## Learning Goals

-- Conditionally execute code with `if/else` statements
+- Conditionally execute code with `if/else` statements.
-- Handle exceptions using `try/except` statements
+- Handle exceptions using `try/except` statements.
-- Use dictionary mapping to handle `switch/case` logic
+- Use dictionary mapping to handle `switch/case` logic.

+***

+## Key Vocab

+- **Interpreter**: a program that executes other programs.
+Python programs require the Python interpreter to be installed on your computer so that they can be run.
+- **Python Shell**: an interactive interpreter that can be accessed from the command line.
+- **Data Type**: a specific kind of data.
+The Python interpreter uses these types to determine which actions can be performed on different data items.
+- **Exception**: a type of error that can be predicted and handled without causing a program to crash.
+- **Code Block**: a collection of code that is interpreted together.
+Python groups code blocks by indentation level.
+- **Function**: a named code block that performs a sequence of actions when it is called.
+- **Scope**: the area in your program where a specific variable can be called.

+***

 ## Introduction